Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

     **`Return:`** `float`

   - ### `Red - getAnalogPort()`
-    This method reads and returns the connected module's analog signal from the analog port.
+    This method serves as a foundational function for controlling servo motors.
+It enables you to control the position and behavior of a servo motor connected to your system by providing PWM signals to the servo motor.

     ### Syntax
     #### `myRed.getAnalogPort();`